iterate/mikrobloggeriet/cli-quickstart-new.md

 1. [Babashka] must be installed.
 2. [bbin] must be installed.
+3. You must clone this repository.

 [Babashka]: https://babashka.org/
 [Bbin]: https://github.com/babashka/bbin

 ## Install `mblog`

-To install the CLI, please run the following from this directory:
+To install the CLI with bbin, please run the following **from this directory** (where you cloned the repository):

 ```shell
 bbin install . --as mblog --main-opts '["-m" "mikrobloggeriet.cli"]'